sizer99/PyCross/README.txt

 	and since we had nothing checking legality overall, this would leave the board in an illegal state but 'done'.
 Now we check when forcing a move, and check board legality after every step.
 	Slows things down, but it's plenty fast anyhow.
+2024 Jan 29 1.02
+	Noticed we were not correctly checking for the very last row/column before blank row/col at the right side/bottom invalidating a position.
+For example 1 1 1 5 | -......-......*****-
+	when checking a position like [2, 4, 6, 14] we should see that this leaves an extra filled space to the right and is illegal:
+	   1 1 1 5 | -*.*.*.-.....******-
+	                               ^
+	but we weren't, so were missing that the space before the 5 must be blank:
+	   1 1 1 5 | -*.*.*.-.....-*****-
+	                          ^
+	This makes ice_skates.nono solvable without brute force.

 --------